NVIDIA/TensorRT/samples/sampleIOFormats/README.md

 ## Description

-This sample, sampleReformatFreeIO, uses a Caffe model that was trained on the [MNIST dataset](https://github.com/NVIDIA/DIGITS/blob/master/docs/GettingStarted.md) and performs engine building and inference using TensorRT.
+This sample, sampleIOFormats, uses a Caffe model that was trained on the [MNIST dataset](https://github.com/NVIDIA/DIGITS/blob/master/docs/GettingStarted.md) and performs engine building and inference using TensorRT.
 The correctness of outputs is then compared to the golden reference.
-Specifically, it shows how to use reformat free I/O APIs to explicitly specify I/O formats to `TensorFormat::kLINEAR`, `TensorFormat::kCHW2` and `TensorFormat::kHWC8` for Float16 and INT8 precision.
+Specifically, it shows how to use APIs to explicitly specify I/O formats to `TensorFormat::kLINEAR` for Float32, and additionally `TensorFormat::kCHW2` and `TensorFormat::kHWC8` for Float16 and INT8 precision.

 ## How does this sample work?

-`ITensor::setAllowedFormats` is invoked to specify which format is expected to be supported so that the unnecessary reformatting will not be inserted to convert from/to FP32 formats for I/O tensors. `BuilderFlag::kSTRICT_TYPES` is also assigned to the builder configuration to let the builder choose a reformat free path rather than the fastest path.
+`ITensor::setAllowedFormats` is invoked to specify which format is expected to be supported.

-**Note:** If a reformat free path cannot be found, then the fastest path with reformatting will be selected with the following warning message:
-`Warning: no implementation obeys reformatting-free rules, ....`

 	```
-	bool SampleReformatFreeIO::build(int dataWidth)
+	bool SampleIOFormats::build(int dataWidth)
 	{
 		...

 		network->getInput(0)->setAllowedFormats(static_cast<TensorFormats>(1 << static_cast<int>(mTensorFormat)));
 		network->getOutput(0)->setAllowedFormats(static_cast<TensorFormats>(1 << static_cast<int>(mTensorFormat)));
-		...
-		config->setFlag(BuilderFlag::kSTRICT_TYPES);
 		...
 	}
 	```